nashwaan/xml-js/README.md

 `{"elements":[{"type":"element","name":"a"},{"type":"element","name":"b"},{"type":"element","name":"a"}]}`.

 * **Fully XML Compliant**:
-Can parse: Comments, Processing Instructions, XML Declarations, Entity declarations, and CDATA Sections.
+Can parse: elements, attributes, texts, comments, CData, and XML declarations.

 * **Reversible**:
 Whether converting xml→json or json→xml, the result should be convertable to its original form.